niacortes/niacortes.github.io/README.md

 *Chrome Version 84, but really, any would suffice.*

 ## About branches
-*Please refrain to copy my work, I would love to chat with you if can help you.*
+*Please refrain to copy my work, I would love to chat with you if I can help you.*

 ## Credits <a name="credits"></a>
 *Built & designed by Nia Cortes.*